hab1b/python/README.md

   3. Add your Cloudmersive API key in `app.py`.
   4. Run the Flask app with `python app.py`.

-### 6. **E-Commerce Website (Flask + Stripe)**
-A simple eCommerce web application with user authentication, a cart system, and real payment processing using Stripe.

-- **Features**:
-  - User registration and login
-  - Add products to cart and checkout using Stripe
-- **Instructions**:
-  1. Navigate to the `ecommerce_app` directory.
-  2. Install dependencies with `pip install -r requirements.txt`.
-  3. Add your Stripe API keys in `app.py`.
-  4. Run the Flask app with `python app.py`.

 ## How to Contribute